NorbertRoller/Infrared-range-sensor-serial-esp32/README.md

-# Ultrasonic-range-sensor-serial-esp32
+# Range-sensor-serial-esp32
-briidea HRWL-01W Ultrasonic range sensor for (water) tank.
+briidea HRWL-01W range sensor for (water) tank.

 briidea HRWL-01W used for freshwater tank in camper.
-Ultrasonic range sensor for water tank.
+Infrared range sensor for water tank.
 7-32V DC
 The display device saves Min Max values, after power was cut off.
 The display has 10 LED's (10% steps)